JinShil/BlazorWebView/README.md

 ### Using Visual Studio Code
 On a Linux computer, simply open this repository in Visual Studio Code and press F5 to start a debug session.

+### Ubuntu 24.04 bwrap error fix
+Running the demo project may fail with the following error on ubuntu 24.04:

+    bwrap: setting up uid map: Permission denied

+This is due to Ubuntu developers deciding to use Apparmor to restrict the creation of user namespaces.
+To resolve this create a file named `/etc/apparmor.d/bwrap` with the following contents:

+    abi <abi/4.0>,
+    include <tunables/global>

+    profile bwrap /usr/bin/bwrap flags=(unconfined) {
+      userns,

+      # Site-specific additions and overrides.
+See local/README for details.
+      include if exists <local/bwrap>
+    }

+Followed by a reboot.
+(Note: this fix was found [here](https://etbe.coker.com.au/2024/04/24/ubuntu-24-04-bubblewrap/))

 ## Usage
 See the project in [WebKitGtk.Test](https://github.com/JinShil/BlazorWebView/tree/main/WebKitGtk.Test) for an example illustrating how to create a Blazor Hybrid application using the BlazorWebView.